|Types: 56 | 60 | 63 | 71 | 90 | R30|

 Well, speedometers are generally off in the first place.
 But, yes, your speedo may read incorrectly if you change transmissions.
-On the US 5-speeds, the speedo pinion gear will interchange from the 4-speed, BUT there is one less tooth on the output shaft (5spd).
+On the 5-speeds, the speedo pinion gear will interchange from the 4-speed, BUT there is usually one less tooth on the 5-speed output shaft.
 This makes the speedo display faster than the actual vehicle speed.

 What about using a non-Nissan 5-speed?